-Pyle’s defeat, or “massacre” as it is sometimes known, followed a turning point in the British southern campaign.
-Expecting an enthusiastic outpouring of Loyalist support, the British southern forces under Charles Cornwallis penetrated deep into the Carolina backcountry after victories at Savannah, Charleston, and Camden.
-The tide began to turn against the British after resounding American victories at the Battle of King’s Mountain and the Battle of Cowpens in January 1781.
+Pyle’s defeat, or “massacre” as it is sometimes known, followed a turning point in the British Southern Campaign.
+Expecting an enthusiastic outpouring of Loyalist support, the British forces under General Charles Cornwallis penetrated deep into the Carolina backcountry after victories at Savannah, Charleston, and Camden.
+The tide began to turn against the British after resounding American victories at the Battle of King’s Mountain on October 7, 1780 and the Battle of Cowpens on January 17, 1781.

-Following Cowpens, Cornwallis decided to march his men north toward Virginia in an effort to cut off the rebellion at the source.
-The newly commissioned commander of Continental forces in the South, Nathanael Greene, pursued Cornwallis in a race to the Dan River in February.
-Greene tasked General Andrew Pickens with tailing Cornwallis’s troops, harassing his men and disrupting their supply line.
-Greene successfully reached the Dan River in advance of Cornwallis and sent another officer, “Light-Horse Harry” Lee, into North Carolina to meet up with Pickens.
-Together, the two commanders were to prevent Tory reinforcements and recruitment.
+Following the Battle of Cowpens, Cornwallis decided to march his men north toward Virginia in an effort to cut off the rebellion at the source.
+The newly commissioned commander of Continental forces in the South, Major General Nathanael Greene, pursued Cornwallis in a race to the Dan River in February 1781.
+Greene tasked General Andrew Pickens with tailing Cornwallis’s troops, harassing his men, and disrupting their supply lines.
+Greene successfully reached the Dan River before Cornwallis and sent another officer, Lt.
+Col. Henry “Light-Horse Harry” Lee, into North Carolina to meet up with Pickens.
+Together, the two commanders were tasked in preventing Loyalist recruitment in the south.

-Regardless, Pyle’s defeat contributed significantly to the gathering momentum of the Patriot forces in the South., while Loyalist numbers and morale suffered a severe blow.
-At the Battle of Guilford Courthouse in March, American forces severely crippled the Royal forces by inflicting heavy losses on the British.
-Over the next several months, Patriot forces in the South held off the British and helped to ensure a British surrender in October.
+Regardless, Pyle’s defeat contributed significantly to the gathering momentum of the Patriot forces in the South, while Loyalist numbers and morale suffered a severe blow.
+At the Battle of Guilford Courthouse on March 15, 1781, American forces severely crippled the Royal forces by inflicting heavy losses on the British.
+Over the next several months, Patriot forces in the South held off the British and helped to ensure a British surrender at Yorktown in October 1781.